ConvXAI: Delivering Heterogeneous AI Explanations via Conversations to Support Human-AI Scientific Writing: Related Work

-Our work further improves the conversational AI explanation systems from two perspectives: i) we focus on AI tasks where human's goal is to improve their task performance ({\ie} scientific writing) rather than merely gain understanding of the AI predictions; ii) we identify four design principles and incorporate them into the empirical system design for further evaluation with human tasks.
-Our work aims to further unleash the capability of conversational AI explanations and make it more useful for human tasks.
+Our work improves the conversational AI explanation systems from two perspectives: i) we focus on AI tasks where the human's goal is to improve their task performance ({\ie} scientific writing) rather than merely gain an understanding of the AI predictions; ii) we identify four design principles and incorporate them into the empirical system design for further evaluation with human tasks.
+Our work aims to further unleash the capability of conversational AI explanations and make them more useful for human tasks.